Working with date and time values

 Copy

 In most use cases, Snowflake correctly handles date and timestamp values formatted as strings.
-In certain cases, such as string-based comparisons or when a result depends on a different timestamp format than is set in the session parameters, we recommend explicitly converting values to the desired format to avoid unexpected results.
+In certain cases, such as string-based comparisons or when a result depends on a different timestamp format from the format set in the session parameters, we recommend explicitly converting values to the desired format to avoid unexpected results.

 For example, without explicit casting, comparing string values produces string-based results: